nearai/aitp/README.md

 Create a message.

 Path parameters:
-- `thread_id`: The ID of the thread the message to be added.
+- `thread_id`: The ID of the thread to add the message to.

 Request body:
 - `role`: string.
 The role of the entity that is creating the message.